nafizjiwa/ReactQuestionAnswer/README.md

 ## CUSTOM COMPONENTS
 1. What is a React component?
 A function that returns React elements.
 (UI)
+In React, a component is a reusable module that renders a part of our overall application.

-2. What's wrong with this code?
+3. What's wrong with this code?
 ```
 function MyComponent() {
     return (